omeka/classic-enduser/docs/Plugins/Geolocation.md

 - *Default latitude*: set the center point of the map's latitude (North/South value), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default longitude*: set the center point of the map's longitude (East/West), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default Zoom Level*: Use a whole number of 0 of greater.
 0 is the most zoomed out.
 A value of 15 will result in a map showing roughly one square mile
 - *Base Map*: select a map from the dropdown to serve as the base map in the display.
-All base maps except those served by MapBox can be [previewed courtesy of Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/).
-By default, this is set to OpenStreetMap-Standard.
+All base maps except those served by Mapbox can be [previewed courtesy of Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/).

-If you select MapBox from the dropdown for Base Map, two additional fields will appear under general settings.
+If you select Mapbox from the dropdown for Base Map, two additional fields will appear under general settings.

-- *MapBox Access Token*: in order to use MapBox, you need to sign up for their service.
+- *Mapbox Access Token*: in order to use Mapbox, you need to sign up for their service.
 Once you have done so, you can go to your [account page](https://www.mapbox.com/account/) and copy your access token to paste into this field.
-- Either enter the ID for your own map (see the [MapBox documentation](https://www.mapbox.com/api-documentation/#introduction)) or one of the [generally available map ids](https://www.mapbox.com/api-documentation/#maps)
+- *Mapbox Map ID*: The "map ID" that goes here is the part of a Mapbox "Style URL" that comes after "mapbox://styles/".
+You can use your own maps or one of the [globally available styles](https://docs.mapbox.com/api/maps/#mapbox-styles).
+Leaving this input blank will use the default Mapbox street map.

+  As of June 1, 2020, Mapbox has deprecated older-style maps.
+Geolocation 3.2 and up support the newer Mapbox API, and the plugin will automatically update your selected Map ID if you were using one of the "standard" map types.
+If you had specified a custom map ID, you may need to update it after upgrading Geolocation.

 You can use MapBox to create your own map tiles, for example a historic map layer.
 Please refer to the [MapBox documentation](https://www.mapbox.com/api-documentation/#introduction) for more information.